NervosEducationHub/EducationHubArticles/what_is_data_ availability_in_blockchain_(explainCKBot)/index.md

 Data availability challenges manifest differently depending on the blockchain architecture.
 In UTXO (Unspent Transaction Output) models, like Bitcoin, data availability ensures that all transaction outputs can be independently verified by nodes.
 In account-based models like Ethereum, data availability is crucial for ensuring that the state of accounts and smart contracts can be verified.

 Moreover, the issue of data availability is not limited to Layer 1 blockchains, which are the base layers like Bitcoin and Ethereum.
-It is also a significant concern in Layer 2 scaling solutions, which are built on top of Layer 1 blockchains to improve scalability and efficiency.
+It is also a significant concern in some Layer 2 scaling solutions, which are built on top of Layer 1 blockchains to improve scalability and efficiency.
 In these cases, data availability must be ensured across multiple layers, adding complexity to the challenge.

 ## **The Data Availability Problem**